ArnavJyo/piepay-task/README.md

 - **Database:** SQLite is used for easy local development and zero setup.
 SQLAlchemy ORM provides flexibility for future migrations.
 - **Schema:** The `Offer` model stores all relevant fields as strings (comma-separated for lists) for simplicity.
 This makes parsing and querying easy for the assignment scope.
 - **Parsing:** Discount logic is based on regular expressions to extract percentage, flat, and minimum value conditions from the offer summary.
-- **Extensibility:** The code is modular and can be extended to support more complex offer logic or additional fields.

 ## 4. Scaling the GET /highest-discount Endpoint
 - **Current State:** The endpoint queries the SQLite database and parses summaries in Python.
 This is sufficient for low traffic.